sbouschery/aisler-wiki/FAQs.md

 ### What methods of payment do you accept? ###

-We currently accept wire transfer, major credit cards, Bitcoin and Paypal.
+We currently accept wire transfer, major credit cards, Bitcoin, Paypal, iDeal, KBC/CBC, Belfius, Bancontact, and Sofort Überweisung.
 All transfers are handled securely through our payment provider **Mollie**.